 If the user zooms in, these previously hidden nodes will be displayed.
 Zoom level and visibility are linked to each other in this manner.

-Zooming out
+Zooming out (cut feature)

 Zooming out displays more nodes around the edge of the viewing area, while reducing the density or granularity of the nodes that are displayed onscreen (fewer nodes are shown attached to each node onscreen, but more degrees of separation are visible).
 Similar to dragging the map, if the user zooms out, previously invisible nodes around the edge of the screen become visible.
 Weaker article relationships will disappear, and only the strongest article relationships will be displayed onscreen.
 If nodes have not been loaded for regions around the boundary of the screen when zoomed out, they will appear as they become available (this should be a quick process).